praekelt/swagger-django-generator/README.md

   --views-file TEXT          Use an alternative filename for the views.
   --schemas-file TEXT        Use an alternative filename for the schemas.
   --utils-file TEXT          Use an alternative filename for the utilities.
-  --stubs / --no-stubs       Generate a stub file as well.
   --stubs-file TEXT          Use an alternative filename for the utilities.
   --help                     Show this message and exit.
 ```